Ctrl-SimonLi/ProgrammingPortfolio/index.md

 #### Etch-a-sketch

 Cute and simple drawing tool.
+First look at user-input.

 -note-: This program uses the number pad as its controls.
 You are able to use the number row, but it may be too confusing.